Nlferu/niferu-portfolio-website/README.md

 ## FULL-STACK DEVELOPER

-With over 8 years experience in finance industry by working for some of the top American banks in investment sector and trading various markets on my own.
+With over eight years of experience in the finance industry, including working for top American banks in the investment sector and trading various markets independently, I developed a strong interest in trading diverse assets like stocks, crypto, and futures.
+This passion pushed me to learn programming so I could test and automate my trading ideas.
+The ability to quickly validate my strategies using code made me fall in love with programming.
-Since mid of 2020 I have
-started my programming journey from taking beginner Java course, after which I moved into programming trading bots and indicators for forex market.
-My next step was delving into the exciting world of blockchain technology, exploring its endless possibilities since early 2022 until now.

 I am highly motivated, self-driven, and detail-oriented.

 ### Technologies Used